robertjchristian/MRC/MRC28.md

 ## Morpheus MRC-28: Enhancing Morpheus Web3 Frontend & User Flow: Increasing Wallet Integration and Accessibility

+## April 1, 2024:  Status moved into Pending

 ### 1. Problem definition

 In the context of the Morpheus Lite client, an issue is identified in the fragmented nature of wallet integration.